Nonacademic Code of Conduct

 - The student will be allowed to review the investigating officer’s report (a copy to be provided prior to the hearing), listen to the investigating officer deliver his report and ask questions.

-- The student shall have the opportunity to present his/her version of what happened and submit supporting documentation.
+- The student shall have the opportunity to present his/her version of what happened, submit supporting documentation and present witnesses.